-Goodnight Gorilla by Peggy Rathmann is one of our favorite books, and it is the perfect companion for a zoo theme activity.
+Goodnight Gorilla by Peggy Rathmann is one of our favorite books!
+It’s also the perfect companion for a zoo theme activity in your preschool or kindergarten classroom.
+Your little learners will have fun playing and learning with this fun zoo book activity.

 Goodnight Gorilla tells the story of a group of zoo animals who escape their enclosures to follow their unwitting zookeeper home and into bed, much to the surprise of his wife.